 2. Try to incorporate a favourite snack into the study session.

 If your children start associating snack time with study time, they will start looking forward to it more.
-For example, if Math is the biggest struggle, schedule Math during afternoon snack.
+For example, if maths is the biggest struggle, schedule maths with an afternoon snack.

 Children take more interest when parents seem interested in their hobbies, even if it's only a little conversation before work time.

-Kids like to feel smart and if they feel like they're nailing it, they will try harder to continue receiving the positive reinforcement.
+Kids like feeling smart and if they feel like they're nailing it, they will try harder to continue receiving the positive reinforcement.

-For example, a positive behaviour star chart, where each star or string of stars earned results in privileges/rewards.
+For example, a positive behaviour star chart where each star, or string of stars, earns results in privileges/rewards.